The Hopin Backstage is a private video chat that allows Speakers and Organizers rehearse before going live in front of attendees.

 Send any directions, ask feedback and coordinate the schedule for the Speakers on the chat that is visible only to the Speakers with the Backstage link.

-You're able to mute a speaker's audio for everyone, but note that only the speaker will be able to unmute himself.
+You're able to mute speakers' audio for yourself and for everyone, but note that only speakers will be able to unmute themselves.

 Note: If you need to remove a speaker from the broadcast, you can click the red dot by their name (at the bottom left) to pull them off screen.